coverclock/com-diag-rustler/README.md

 I think my main issue with Rust was how under-documented it is.
-In order to do the kinds of things I routinely do (and which are trivial in Go), you must have an extraordinaryly high level of expertise in the language.
+In order to do the kinds of things I routinely do (and which are trivial in Go), you must have an extraordinarily high level of expertise in the language.
 Also, because the language is immature and still changing, many of the examples you find online simply don't compile.
 This made the learning experience especially painful and often a matter of laborious